“The absence of conflict is not harmony, it’s apathy” (Eisenhardt)

 “God does not play dice” (Einstein)… would God be so cruel to structure so much conflict if it could not be constructive (Tjosvold)?

 I come from a Canadian middle class family with a British lineage.
 At a young age we were taught to be quiet and polite, not to disturb or offend people, to be diplomatic… and specifically not to argue.
 Unless things got really, really, really bad.
 It was always curious for me being with my Mediterranean friends who almost seemed to love to argue about absolutely everything.
-Their families seemed to always be so passionate and yelling about everything (slight exaggeration for effect… but not by much from what I remembered).
-I think my Mediterranean friends may have had some advantages.
+Their families seemed to always be so passionate and “yelling” about everything (slight exaggeration for effect… but not by much from what I remembered).
+In retrospect, I think my Mediterranean friends may have had some advantages.

 In the world of sustainable project management, the very nature of sustainability discussions creates conflict.
 This is because of how individuals interpret, position and engage in the various sustainability topics.
 Taking a quick look at the GPM P5 discussion areas presented below highlights the opportunities for differing opinions and perspectives.